40

 wiring, it cannot be - regardless of the complexity of wiring, size and number of transistors.
 Deterministic machines in general probably cannot be conscious on their own.
 Something is

 missing.
 Nondeterminism on its own is unlikely to help either.
-What is needed probably is a coupling of deterministic and quantum phenomena.
-However, obviously, one cannot just couple a quantum
+What is needed may be the coupling of deterministic and quantum phenomena (assuming the quantum part is the carrier of

-computer with a deterministic one and expect a conscious system.
+consciousness).
+However, obviously, one cannot just couple a quantum computer with a deterministic one and expect a conscious system.
 If increasing complexity of a deterministic machine doesn't lead to emergence of consciousness - at least not on its own, would

 increasing complexity of a quantum computer do?
 Based on what can be inferred from biological systems, it seems that consciousness is not a binary state - amount of consciousness varies across